« Aircraft »

 489mph

-The F-86 Sabre, built by North American, is best known for its outstanding combat performance during the Korean War.
-First flown in 1947, the Sabre was the United States' first fighter to fly supersonic -- in a dive.
-Starting in December of 1950, the Russian-made MiG-15 and the F-86 met in combat over Korea.
-With superior training, experience, and aircraft performance, Sabre pilots posted a ten-to-one victory ratio over the similar MiG-15.
+In December of 1950, American-built F-86s and Russian-built MiG-15s began facing off in combat over Korea.
+With superior training, experience, and continually improved aircraft performance, Sabre pilots posted at least a seven-to-one victory ratio over the similar MiG-15.
 The last U.S. Sabre was retired from the Air National Guard in 1965.